-This letter agreement may be signed in one or more or counterparts, ea ach of which s shall be an original and d all of which will constitute one and the same instrument.
+This letter agreement may be signed in one or more counterparts s, each of which shall be an original and all of v which wil constitute one and the same instrur ment

 /s/ Martin E. Cearnal

 Martin E. Cearnal

 Mr. Leo Pavliv 2525 West End Avenue, Suite 950 Nashville, TN 37203